SAP-samples/teched2025-AD168/exercises/ex0/README.md

 In this step we will generate Purchase Order Approval process using Generative AI.

+1. Click on the imported Purchase Order Approval process project<br>
-1. Click on Generate and select Process<br>
+2. Click on Generate and select Process<br>
 <br>![](/exercises/ex0/images/GenProc.png)

 2.Enter following prompt "Generate empty Process for Purchase Requisition" and click on send icon<br>